Using Custom Config in Kolla-Ansible

 Policy Configuration

-For example, if you want to override Neutron's policy.json, the operator needs to copy the complete policy.json file from Neutron's original source, modify it, and then place it under /etc/kolla/config/neutron/policy.json .
+For example, to override Neutron's policy.json, the deployer needs to obtain the complete policy.json from the Neutron source code, modify it, and place it /etc/kolla/config/neutron/policy.json under.

 Post-Deployment Configuration Changes

-Modifying configurations in an already deployed OpenStack cluster using Kolla-Ansible is not very difficult; you just need to do the following:
+Changing configurations in an already deployed OpenStack cluster is also very easy with Kolla-Ansible; you simply need to run:

 kolla-ansible reconfigure